 Go through Kings Norton Nature Reserve and Kings Norton Park to the Worcester & Birmingham Canal.
-Once at the canal you can go right, through Wast Hill Tunnel, straight on along Stratford Canal to Brandwood Tunnel, and then keep going through Yardley Wood towards Stratford.
+Once at the canal you can go right, up and over Wast Hill Tunnel, straight on along Stratford Canal to Brandwood Tunnel (again, go over), and then keep going through Yardley Wood towards Stratford.

 Alternatively, go left at Kings Norton to head along Lifford Lane and it gets exciting.
 It’s my favourite long route all the way to Birmingham City Centre.

 You can either keep going along Birmingham & Fazeley Canal, past Farmers Locks, with lots of interesting features and tunnels, to Aston and beyond.